Book Three / 8

 Nowhere in the law is this principle more important than when it is applied to a state’s imposition of capital punishment.

-Instead — the Court has directed — any discretion to impose a penalty of death must be narrowly channeled by clear and objective standards.
-The standards must provide detailed guidance to the sentencing authority.
+Instead — the Court directed — any discretion to impose a penalty of death must be narrowly channeled by clear and objective standards.
+The standards must provide detailed guidance to the sentencing authority, whether a jury or a judge.
 They may not be so vague that over time a pattern of arbitrary and capricious application of the death penalty emerges.
 Rather, as the Court has written, the pattern created by a state’s application of its death penalty statute must reveal “a meaningful basis for distinguishing the few cases in which the death penalty is imposed from the many cases in which it is not.”

 A constitutional administration of capital punishment also requires transparency.
-The need for transparency arises from historical concerns about a government’s abuse of power when it makes its decisions privately.
+The need for transparency arises from concerns about a government’s abuse of power when it acts in secrecy.
 Unless the public knows how its government is making decisions, it may wish to understand the process, and to check its abuse if necessary, but it cannot.
-It may wish to monitor its representatives for abuse of discretion, but it cannot.
-Where punishment for criminal conduct is at stake, a defendant may have rights with respect to the process of prosecution, but without the ability to know the process — to see behind the screen — she cannot challenge the results.
+A criminal defendant may have rights with respect to the process of the government’s investigation and prosecution, but without the ability to see behind the veil — to understand how critical decisions in her case were made — she cannot challenge the basis of the results.

 Consequently, in one of its significant cases about the death penalty, the U.S. Supreme Court ruled that the entire process by which a state sentences any particular defendant to death must be open and apparent.
 The process must enable review by an appellate court of a complete record for each case in which the death penalty was imposed.
 The Court observed that it is “of vital importance to the defendant and to the community that any decision to impose the death sentence be, and appear to be, based on reason rather than caprice or emotion.”

-Importantly, a reviewing court must amplify and enforce the parts of a death penalty statute intended to create a meaningful distinction between defendants against whom the death penalty is imposed and those against whom it is not.
+Importantly, a reviewing court must amplify and enforce the portions of its state’s death penalty statute intended to create a meaningful distinction between defendants against whom the death penalty is imposed and those against whom it is not.
 Although state courts must honor legislative intent in their decisions and legal opinions, they must also be prepared to hold a law to the standards enshrined in our constitutions as the highest measure of justice.